 - Mental Health Hero Award Nominee (UNCSA Counseling Services, 2013)

-- The Kappa Upsilon Chapter of Sigma Nu Fraternity at the UNC-Greensboro (Charter Member, 1985-present)
+- The Kappa Upsilon Chapter of Sigma Nu Fraternity at UNC Greensboro (Charter Member, 1985-present)

 - Association of Moving Image Archivists (Member, 2003-present)